tslevy/mm4t-site/index.md

 podcast-description: "With the number of credit card holders increasing every single year, many people are under the impression it’s impossible to live without a credit card.
 This episode, I’m going to talk about some of the main reasons why people decide to use and avoid using credit cards."

-youtube-description: "To us teens, retirement seems a long way into the future.
-That’s especially true for those who haven’t started working yet.
-But what if I told you that now is the time to start saving for retirement?
-This episode I’m going to cover the importance of saving for the future and 4 common retirement accounts."
+youtube-description: "I don’t know about you, but I always love the opportunity to make more money.
+But how might you take “making more money” into your own hands, if you’re not receiving any raise or promotion at work?
+One way you can make more money yourself, is by creating different streams of income.
+This episode I’m going to talk about the benefits of creating multiple streams of income, and some examples of how people may be doing this already."

 who-heading: Who should listen